 An image showing the feasibility results of a search query for 15 US-based dermatologists specialising in psoriasis.

 Sometimes a customer’s requirements will shift during a project, so we use the feasibility calculator to establish if we can continue to support them within the new parameters.
 Let’s see what results we get if our hypothetical customer above decides that they’d also like to engage with 20 dermatologists experienced in treating psoriasis across Germany, Spain, France, and Italy.

-An image showing the feasibility results of a search query for 20 dermatologists based in Germany, Spain, France and Italy and specialising in psoriasis.
+An image showing the feasibility results of a search query for 20 dermatologists specialising in psoriasis, based in Germany, Spain, France and Italy.

 Based on the new project requirements, we got an estimated expert response time of all 20 dermatologists within three days, with 14 of them responding within the first day of our outreach to them.
 We also got a 100% feasibility score as we can find all 20 of the dermatologists.
 However, as we can see from the heat map, the weighting of experts is stronger in certain countries, with Germany accounting for 50% of the experts (hovering over the country gives the expert breakdown).
 We would share this information with the customer to give them an honest indication of our capabilities and if they’re happy with the spread of experts across the countries, we’d proceed with sourcing the experts.